-Among distinguished sociologists, Talcott Parsons spent the whole of his adult life in academic positions in the United States, with a short period of postgraduate training in Europe.
-He had a powerful influence on sociology after the Second World War, particularly in America, although, being a theorist, he was not in the dominant tradition of US empirical research.
+Among distinguished sociologists, Talcott Parsons had a powerful influence on sociology after the Second World War, particularly in America, although, being a theorist, he was not in the dominant tradition of US empirical research.
 As often criticized as supported Parsons' work was at the centre of debate in sociological theories until the mid-1970s.
 He wrote a great deal, his principal publications being: The Stucture of Social Action (1937); Toward a General Theory of Action (1951) with E. Shils; The Social System (1951); Working Papers in the Theory of Action(1953) with R. F. Bales and E. A. Shils; Economy and Society (1956) with N. Smelser; Social Structure and Personality (1964); Societies; Evolutionary and comparative perspectives (1966) and The System of Modern Societies (1971).

 Parsons' aim was nothing less than to provide a conceptual structure for the whole of sociology.
 His starting point is the theory of social action, the essential feature of which is the relationship between actors and features of their environment, social and natural, to which they give meaning.
 The most important features of the environment are other people, which suggests further that social interaction, in which actors have to take notice of the actions, wishes and aims of others, should be the focus of inquiry.

-Parsons holds that systems of social action tend to equilibrium even if they never actually reach it, and that social change is movement from one state of equilibrium to another.
+Talcott Parsons holds that systems of social action tend to equilibrium even if they never actually reach it, and that social change is movement from one state of equilibrium to another.
 Change in the system is achieved by differentiation and in his later work Parsons used evolutionary theory to describe the progressive changes in society that result from this.
-A number of criticisms have been levelled at Parsons: (1) his is a grand theory of little empirical use; (2) he gives too much importance to values and norms; (3) he does not pay enough attention to social conflict; (4) he is unable to reconcile action theory and system theory, and in effect sees individual action as structurally determined; (5) his functionalism involves teleology.
+A number of criticisms have been levelled at Talcott Parsons: that Parsons gives too much importance to values and norms; that Parsons does not pay enough attention to social conflict; that Parsons is unable to reconcile action theory and system theory, and in effect Parsons sees individual action as structurally determined; that Parsons's functionalism involves teleology.